samuelpapineau/spancards/README.md

-# spancards
-spanish verb flashcards
+A site with spanish verb flashcards for practicing arguably the hardest part about the language.